 Indoor cats are not exposed to the host of poisons that many outdoors cats encounter.
 Pesticides, home garden products, car and motor products, discarded trash, spoiled foods, poisonous plants and intentional poisonings are among the poisoning dangers for cats that roam.

 Danger of contracting an infectious disease rises for the outdoor cat.
 Many feline diseases including Feline Immunodeficiency Virus (FIV) and Feline Leukemia (FeLV) are transmitted from an infected cat to another.
 Cats who roam at will encounter other cats and can contract either of these fatal diseases.
 Free roaming cats often encounter problems with other cats in the area and abscesses as a result of a cat fight are ailment veterinarians see on a regular basis.
 These are painful to the cat and can cost up to several hundred dollars to fix.
 A host of other infectious diseases thrive in the outdoor environment and among cats that may not have been vaccinated.

 Parasites are another health issue for outdoor cats.
 Fleas are prevalent through the world and can be carriers for disease.
 Some diseases can be transmitted to cat owners.
-In Australia, Paralysis Ticks can infect cats, if not treated ticks can cause death in cats.
+In Australia, paralysis ticks can infect cats and if not treated ticks can kill.
 Ringworm (which is in fact a fungus, not a worm) is another disease that can adversely affect a cat’s health as well as pass to human members of the same household.
 While not deadly, ringworm can be quite hard to eradicate in the cat and prevention is better than cure.

 Outdoor cats face other dangers.
 Dogs and wild animals such as possums and snakes often prey on cats that wander into the wrong territory.
 Australia has the deadliest snakes in the world, and can quite easily kill a cat.
 Cruel and sadistic individuals sometimes kill defenceless cats for sport or pleasure.